lili111001/corn-crop-management/README.md

 - <b>Database: PostgreSQL</b>

 <h2>System Diagrams</h2>

-Following the c4 model, the next diagrams are usefull to understand how the system works
+The following are based on the c4 model, to get a better understanding of this project.

 - <b>System Context Diagram:</b>